Giorgio Melchiori: In Britain

-Throughout his life Melchiori was also deeply interested in Irish literature and was responsible for the definitive revision of the Italian translation of James Joyce’s Ulysses Mondadori (1960).
-He founded and edited the annual review Joyce Studies in Italy in 1984, now edited by Franca Ruggieri, and published The Whole Mystery of Art: Pattern into Poetry in the Work of W. B. Yeats (Routledge, London, 1960) a study of the influence of the visual arts on the work of W. B. Yeats.
+Throughout his life, Melchiori was also deeply interested in Irish literature and was responsible for the definitive revision of the Italian translation of James Joyce’s Ulysses Mondadori (1960).
+He founded and edited the annual review Joyce Studies in Italy in 1984, now edited by Franca Ruggieri, and published The Whole Mystery of Art: Pattern into Poetry in the Work of W. B. Yeats (Routledge, London, 1960), a study of the influence of the visual arts on the work of W. B. Yeats.
 His book Il gusto di Henry James (The Taste of Henry James), co-authored with Barbara Melchiori, was published in Italian by Einaudi in 1974.

-Throughout his life Melchiori was a tireless translator and especially in the early years after the war, in an effort to compensate for the period during which the Fascist regime had discouraged the teaching of English language in Italy, he did much to make available Italian versions of English classics, both novels and poetry.
-He accepted the challenge when called upon to translate William Empson’s Seven Types of Ambiguity and the Italian version contains a page completely re-written by Empson who admitted that he could no longer explain what he had originally written.
-Especially outstanding were Melchiori's bi-lingual anthologies of the poems of John Donne and of the Metaphysical poets, still widely used by students today.
+Throughout his life, Melchiori was a tireless translator, especially in the early years after the war, in an effort to compensate for the period during which the Fascist regime had discouraged the teaching of the English language in Italy; he did much to make available Italian versions of English classics, both novels and poetry.
+He accepted the challenge when called upon to translate William Empson’s Seven Types of Ambiguity, and the Italian version contains a page completely rewritten by Empson, who admitted that he could no longer explain what he had originally written.
+Especially outstanding were Melchiori's bilingual anthologies of the poems of John Donne and of the Metaphysical poets, still widely used by students today.
 Starting life with a wide knowledge of the visual arts (his first book, never translated, was a study in Italian of Michelangelo in English literature) his main pleasure was in theatre, cinema and opera, recordings of the latter during his last years of blindness were a constant refuge as two of his last publications Shakespeare all’opera: i drammi nella librettistica italiana (2006) and The Music of Words.
-From Madrigal to Drama and Beyond: Shakespeare Foreshadowing an Operatic Technique (2008) bear witness.
+From Madrigal to Drama and Beyond: Shakespeare Foreshadowing an Operatic Technique (2008) bears witness.